UDT-ITF/website/source/publications/2022-position-paper/index.md

 Text-miners have produced tools for reducing specific formats to plain-text, but those that seek to retain some semantic structure are far less common.

 ## Content Negotiation
-Given the ability to reference text fragments in a consistent manner that can be implemented as a RESTful API, we must consider what the results of invoking such an API should be.
+Given the ability to reference text fragments in a consistent manner that can be implemented as a RESTful[2] API, we must consider what the results of invoking such an API should be.
 Taking inspiration from the way IIIF handles images, some form of content negotiation would enable text to be returned in a form suitable for subsequent processing.
-Plain-text, HTML and a suitably defined minimal XML would seem to be useful forms that can be readily generated from most sources (and Markdown perhaps?).
+Plain-text, HTML and a suitably defined minimal XML[^3] would seem to be useful forms that can be readily generated from most sources (and Markdown perhaps?).
 The option to return “the original format” would seem to make sense only at a complete text level since formats such as PDF, TeX and general TEI-XML only really work at that level.

 # Top Down: Given that we have an actionable text version and fragment addressing mechanism, what higher level constructs are useful: